© Greg Ory 2017, Debate: A diagnosis of the state of the Internet, proposing decentralisation and more aesthetical variety.

 Virtual emancipation means emancipation both of content and of space.
 No content will stand without a proper space.
 It seems a petty issue, but it is in small details that a default layout imposes itself, its own brand, its agenda, its dynamics, distracting from thought with buttons here and there, pop-ups, adverts, offers, a tiny world that makes thought look like a bagatelle.

 The Internet is facing an extremely dangerous problem: Space is destroying thought.
 People are not aware of it.
 The only humane future of the Internet is this: That everyone may own their own unique space, where they can neutralize the screen and model it according to the needs of their thoughts.
 There must be no intermediary between the space owner and the rest of the web.
 This is not the case of a default account, whose space belongs to a private company.
-This must stop if we wish freedom of expression and critical thinking to prevail in the future!
+This must stop if we want freedom of expression and critical thinking to prevail!

 Whoever is glad to pay for her own house or car, should also pay for her own virtual space.
 Those who live at others’ mercy are not free.
 You want to share a certain content on Facebook, but Facebook can remove your content if it wishes.
 It owns the space.
 It is as if someone lodged you out of charity and, beholden to them, you need to think twice before every word you utter.